 Now we know more about the high-end fashion world; what about the global sneaker brands that most of us are more familiar with?
 How do prices for women and men compare?
 First, let’s look at prices in general for these brands.

 Conversely, Vans and Converse offer much more basic shoes that primarily vary in color rather than on styles, construction, or athletic benefit.
 Both shoe brands have more high-end offerings with the bulk of their listings available at a lower cost.
 This offering is part of their appeal.
 You can get sneakers in practically any color you could imagine for an affordable price.

 Now, how do these brands differ between genders?
 Are there more listings for men or women?
 Will we see the same trend that we did earlier, where women’s shoes make up the majority of listings?

 Finally, are there any price differences between men’s and women’s sneakers for these brands?

-While it appears that men’s sneakers do cost more, these price differences are minimal compared to what we saw for luxury brands.
+While it appears that men’s sneakers do cost more, the price differences are minimal when compared to what we saw for luxury brands.
 Still, this goes against the common perception of women valuing shoes more.
 For the average shopper looking for sneakers, you’ll probably pay more if you’re a man.